Note: This feature is currently in beta.

-(2) Navigate to the Timeline Report tab first if you prefer to see monitoring results alongside other test metrics.
-Under the KPI Selection on the lefthand side, expand the Real User Experience section.
+- If you want to see monitoring results alongside other test metrics first, navigate to the Timeline Report tab.
+Under the KPI Selection on the left, expand the Real User Experience section.

 You will find your named label(s) for your monitored URL(s).
 Select a label and it will be displayed as a series of dots on the graph.

-The Y (vertical) axis represents page load time in the web browser.
+The vertical Y axis represents page load time in the web browser.
+The horizontal X axis represents time.
 Each single dot represents the execution time of the Selenium test at a specific moment in time, where higher dots represent longer execution time.

 Click a dot to open the End User Experience Monitoring tab.